Practice-based Insights in Developing and Implementing a Sport-based Programme for Girls

 - The Parivartan programme showed success in a slum community where girls have little or no role models or a sense of collective power.

-- The program engaged with all levels of the social ecology in its implementation, which brings to light the importance of gradual and subtle social changes in day-to-day social relations between individuals and groups.
+- The programme engaged with all levels of the social ecology in its implementation, which brings to light the importance of gradual and subtle social changes in day-to-day social relations between individuals and groups.

-- There were many initial obstacles, such as gaining parental consent for their daughters to participate in a sports program.
+- There were many initial obstacles, such as gaining parental consent for their daughters to participate in a sports programme.
 There were only one-third of families who gave consent, with a drop out rate of nearly 50% by the end.

 - Martine Collumbien